National Public Security Force

-The National Force is composed of the most qualified Civil and Military Police personnel, Military Firefighters and experts loaned from each of the states of Brazil.
+The National Force is composed of the most qualified civil and military police personnel, military firefighters and experts loaned from each of the states of Brazil.
 It is deployed in cases of major security crisis to augment local security forces by the request of local authorities.
+It is similar in its regiment, action, and use to the USA's National Guard.

 Command

 The Secretary of the SENASP, Police Commissioner of the Brazilian Federal Police, Luiz Fernando Correa, is in overall charge of the Force, while the Colonel of the Military Police of Acre, José Américo de Souza Gaia, has operational and direct control of the force.

 Training

 The National Force is composed of men of the Brazilian Military Police of the various states of Brazil, in coordination with the Secretary of Public Security of each different Brazilian state.

 Law enforcement officers receive initially 100 hours of further education, divided in ten days of training.
 There are classes in human rights, control of civil riots, ostensive policing, crisis management and shooting techniques.